 Close but no cigar

 Carnival games nowadays give out stuffed animals as prizes, but in the late 19th century, the games were targeted to adults, not kids.
 Instead of getting a giant teddy bear, winners might get a cigar.
 If they almost won but didn’t earn that prize, they’d be “close, but no cigar.”
-By the 1930s, the phrase extended beyond fairgrounds to every day close shots.
-Check out these 12 surprising phrases that come from the Bible.
+By the 1930s, the phrase extended beyond fairgrounds to everyday close shots.
+Here are some common words you never knew were inspired by real-life people.

 Once in a blue moon

 A “blue moon” is a real astronomical phenomenon, referring to the second full moon in the same month.
 It’s a rare occurrence—usually just once every 2.7 years—which is how the phrase came to be.
 Usually, a blue moon just looks gray or white like any other full moon, but on even rarer occasions, the moon actually does seem to change color.
 During volcanic eruptions or forest fires, the oils in smoke can make the moon appear blue, according to NASA.

 Originally, sailors used the phrase “under the weather bow,” referring to the side of the ship that would get the brunt of the wind during storms.
 To avoid getting seasick when the waves got rough, they’d bunker down in their cabins—literally under that bad weather—to let the storm pass.